-Well, the first thing to note is that few people ever really need to go from one extreme to the other of the Anambas.
-Most of the locals just go from A to B within the island they live on.
+Well, the first thing to note is that generall, few people here really need to go from one extreme to the other of the Anambas.
+Most locals just go from A to B within the island they live on.
 In the vast majority of cases, they own a moped, locally known as "ojek" to get them around.

 When inter-island travel is required, for example for commuters going to work or for kids going to school, a government-provided boat is typically available.
 This is the most common form of public transport on Anambas.
 For travelers visiting Anambas, there are other means to get around, other forms of public transport.